Ethereum Merge: Crypto's Carbon Footprint Is About to Shrink

-Google "Ethereum Merge" and you'll see a cute countdown clock depicting two pandas, one black and one white, slowly getting closer to each other.
-When the countdown hits zero some time on Sept.
-14, the two pandas will become one.
-The beguiling metaphor beguiles the importance of the Ethereum Merge to everyone, not just cryptocurrency supporters.
+If you Google "Ethereum Merge,"you'll see a charming countdown clock depicting two pandas, one black and one white, slowly getting closer to each other.
+When the countdown hits zero, six hours from the time of writing, the two pandas will become one -- the black and white bear it was always meant to be.
+The cute metaphor beguiles the importance of the Ethereum Merge to everyone, not just cryptocurrency supporters.

 Ethereum is the second biggest blockchain, behind only bitcoin, and currenctly emits carbon dioxide roughly equivalent to that of Singapore.
 If it's successful, the Merge will lower ethereum's massive electricity requirements by over 99%.